gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	This doc is in reference to the changes for the GTIO 3.4 release only.
 All other functional questions should reference prior specs delivered from GTIO to TwoToasters or should be asked of Simon Holroyd (simon@gotryiton.com) or Matt Varghese (matt@gotryiton.com)

-1. What happens if the "recommend" button is hit (Section 2.1, view 2.1.b) before the API request to /rest/v4/scrape has returned a productId
+1. What happens if the "suggest this" button is hit (Section 2.1, view 2.1.b) before the API request to /rest/v4/scrape has returned a productId
 	- options:
 		- disable the button until the API has responded (maybe show a spinner?)
 		- allow the user to move to Section 3.2 anyway